Checking all available options...

 Property owners select O’Connor to represent them in property tax protests more often than any other firm because:

 Collin Central Appraisal District (CAD) commercial and residential property owners have claimed property tax savings from formal and informal hearings.
-The results of these are displayed below:
+The 2024 results are displayed below:

-- There was a 62% success rate for informal property tax protests and a 52% success rate for ARB protests in Collin County.
-Accounts valued by Collin CAD saved $18 million in property taxes in the informal stage in the appeal process.
-The ARB protests resulted in $15 million savings for the property owners.
+• There was a 70% success rate for informal property tax protests and a 55% success rate for ARB protests in Collin County.

 Save With O’Connor